jesusprz24/e-commerce-backend/README.md

     - `npm i dotenv`
 3. Run the command `mysql -u root -p
 4. Enter password
-5. Then npm run seed
+5. Then npm run seed `npm run seed`
+6. Finally start the server.js file `npm start`

 # Usage
 This will be used for a backend E commerce website, to make it presentable and to compete with other E commerce websites.